 In 2006, Wiley was inducted into the Columbia University Athletic Hall of Fame.
 In 2009, he was named the recipient of the Advocate Award by the Brady Center to Prevent Gun Violence for his invaluable activism and dedication to raising awareness about gun violence.
 He was inducted into the Ivy League Hall of Fame in 2013.

-Today: After an impeccable eleven years with ESPN as the co-host of the hit tv show ‘SportsNation’ and radio show ‘Afternoons with Marcellus & Travis’ on ESPNLA 710am, Marcellus has moved on to join the FOX SPORTS team as co-host of the popular and most fearless sports television show 'SPEAK FOR YOURSELF' alongside Jason Whitlock.
-All while pursuing his career as an author of his first autobiography book titled, “Never Shut Up”.
-The book is about the life, opinions and unexpected adventures of an NFL Outlier.
+Today: Marcellus seamlessly and successfully segued into broadcast media as an analyst.
+After an impeccable eleven years with ESPN as the co-host of the hit TV show ‘SportsNation’ and hit radio show ‘Max & Marcellus’ on ESPNLA 710am, Marcellus has moved on to join the FOX SPORTS team as the co-host of the top-rated and most fearless show in sports ‘SPEAK FOR YOURSELF’ alongside Jason Whitlock.
+SFY highlights daily hot topics and current events every day in sports.

-Marcellus is also happily married to Annemarie Wiley and the proud father to three children, Morocca, Marcellus Jr., & Ariya.
+Marcellus is also happily married to Annemarie Wiley and the proud father to four children, Morocca, Marcellus Jr., Ariya, & Alivia.

 In addition, Marcellus is also passionate about music.
 He has over 20 years of DJ experience and has been requested to DJ some of the most significant brand events in the sports and entertainment industries.